olsson82/rivwebdoc/docs/install.md

 ### Development versions

-If you want the latest changes in the system, Clone the github repository inside the html folder. **This is the development and changes a lot and can hold many bugs!**
+If you want the latest changes in the system, Clone the github repository inside the html folder.

+!!!
+Warning

+    **This is the development and changes a lot and can hold many bugs!**

 ### Data Folder